alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 ![A successful nginx installation.](/assets/img/setting-up-a-vps/nginx-success.png)

 Great!
 Now we have all we need to run Ruby apps.
 With something like Rails we need one one more thing though: a database.
-The version of PostgreSQL in the Ubuntu repository is a little outdated, so we'll install it from an up-to-date [PPA](http://www.makeuseof.com/tag/ubuntu-ppa-technology-explained/).
+The version of PostgreSQL in the Ubuntu repository is a little outdated, so we’ll install it from an up-to-date [PPA](http://www.makeuseof.com/tag/ubuntu-ppa-technology-explained/).

 {% highlight bash %}
 $ sudo add-apt-repository ppa:pitti/postgresql